microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 1. From any web browser, navigate to <https://github.com>

-2. In the search box, type 'sqlserverdsc' and click the button to search
+2. In the search box, type **sqlserverdsc** and click the button to search

-3. Click the hyperlink to 'PowerShell/SqlServerDSC' which is the link to the SqlServerDsc project in github
+3. Click the hyperlink to 'dsccommunity/SqlServerDsc' which is the link to the SqlServerDsc project in github

 4. Scroll down the page and note the list of 'Resources' and the